SunXQlab/ESICCC/README.md

 ligand/receptor-targets regulations.
-The score of ligand/receptor-targets predicted by different tools were compared to the differential expression status (DGEs or not DEGs) of corresponding targets to calculate AUCROC and AUCPR.
+The score of ligand/receptor-targets predicted by different tools were compared to the differential expression status (DGEs or not DEGs) of corresponding targets to calculate AUROC and AUPRC.

 ## Workflow